Table of Contents[Hide][Show]

 - Your flight departs from the EU to a non-EU country operated by an EU or a non-EU airline, such as Delta Airlines

-EU Regulation 261 will not apply if you flight arrives in the EU and is operated by a non-EU airline.
+EU Regulation 261 will not apply if your flight arrives in the EU and is operated by a non-EU airline.
 It only applies when a U.S. airline is leaving the European Union.

-Even though Delta is not a European airline, they have to follow European laws when they depart from a European airport.
+Even though Delta is not a European airline, they must follow European laws when departing from a European airport.
 That means passengers flying on a Delta flight out of a European airport are protected by regulation EU 261.

 How to File a Delta Flight Delay Compensation Claim

-If your Delta flight departing from Europe is delayed, you could be owed up to $700 per person in compensation from Delta, in addition to a refund of the ticket cost.
+If your Delta flight departing from Europe is delayed, you could be owed up to $650 per person in compensation from Delta and a refund of the ticket cost.

 If this sounds confusing and you need some help understanding your rights and your potential refund amount, AirHelp is a company that specializes in helping you get the compensation you are entitled to.

-It’s always best to first, check with the airline directly, but if they are not helpful, you can use a claim company like AirHelp to help resolve the claim.
-Check out their compensation per airline page so you can find out what you’re owed.
+It’s always best to check with the airline first, but if they are not helpful, you can use a claim company like AirHelp to help resolve the claim.
+Check out their compensation per airline page to determine what you’re owed.

 How to check Delta flight status

 You can check the status of any Delta flight via the Flight Status and Notification section of the Delta website.
-Here you can search by flight number or if you don’t have the flight number, you can search by the route.
+Here, you can search by flight number; if you don’t have the flight number, you can search by route.

 There’s no way to totally avoid flight cancellations and delays, however there are a couple of things you can do to improve your odds.